Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Introduction

 The existence and uniqueness of a stationary solution as well as the convergence to the stationary solution is of high interest and importance.
 Geometric ergodicity ensures fast convergence to the stationary regime in simulations and paves the way for statistical inference.
 By the same argument as in \cite[Proof of Theorem 4.3, Step 2]{masuda2004} geometric ergodicity and the existence of some $p$-moments of the stationary distribution provide exponential $\beta$-mixing for Markov processes.
 This in turn can be used to show a central limit theorem for the process, see for instance \cite{doukhan}, and so allows to prove for example asymptotic normality of estimators (see e.g. \cite{Haugetal2007,BibbonaNegr2015} in the context of univariate COGARCH(1,1) processes).
+In a similar way \cite{doRegoSousaKlueppelbergStelzer2018,doRegoSousa2019} employ the results of the present paper to analyse moment based estimators of the parameters of MUCOGARCH(1,1) processes.

 In many applications involving time series (multivariate) ARMA-GARCH models (see e.g. \cite{FrancqetalARMAGARCH2004,LingetMcAleer2003,ComteLieberman2003}) turn out to be adequate and geometric ergodicity is again key to understand the asymptotic behaviour of statistical estimators.
 In continuous time a promising analogue currently investigated in \cite{RezapourStelzer2017} seems to be a (multivariate) CARMA process (see e.g. \cite{Brockwell2009,Fasen:Kimmig:2016,marquardt:stelzer:2007}) driven by a (multivariate) COGARCH process.
-The present paper also lays important foundations for the analysis of such models.
+The present paper also lays foundations for the analysis of such models.